tinygiant98/nui/README.md

 ## Change Log

+*** 0.4.3 ***
+- Added the following functions in preparation for future growth:  `NUI_SetSizeConstraint()`, `NUI_SetEdgeConstraint()`, `NUI_BindSizeConstraint()`, `NUI_BindEdgeConstraint()`.
+See the prototypes for additional information and usage.
+- Added `NUI_AddCustomControl()`.
+This is *very* advanced usage and should only used in special cases.
+The only argument this function takes is a json-parseable string representing an entire control.
+After adding a control this way, properties cannot be added and the next command must be to add another control or close out the current control container.
+- Added `NUI_SetCustomKey()`, which allows a custom key:value pair to be added to the json build at any point.
+This is advanced usages.
+The key:value pair set with this function may not be generally available during the form usage process, but will be available to advanced methods, such as sql querying.
+- Changed the default value for the `collapsed` form property to `null` to allow the user to determine whether the property is set or not through normal definition.
+Thanks to discord user `Tildryn` for this bugfix!
+- Added `NUI_RepairGeometry()`.
+This is advanced usage that can attempt to repair a window in the rare case that a window is not updated after a layout is swapped out, such as with tabbed forms or displaying subforms.

 *** 0.4.2 ***
 - Modifed json-building methodology to account for characters present in file encodings other than cp1252.
 This should allow any game-supported language to display correctly in forms built with this NUI system.
 However, the following two rules must be followed for this to work:
- - The game must be run in the language associated with the desired encoding (ex: Run the game in Polish)
+> The game must be run in the language associated with the desired encoding (ex: Run the game in Polish)
- - The scripts must be compiled with the desired encoding set (ex: Compile with file encoding = cp1250)
+> The scripts must be compiled with the desired encoding set (ex: Compile with file encoding = cp1250)

+- Known Issue:  This change, while allowing other code pages to be used, does not allow `nuiString` to process escaped characters correctly.
+If setting a bind, for example in `BindForm()`, you may new to use `jValue` instead of `sValue` for strings.

 *** 0.4.1 ***
 - Modified `NUI_GetKey()` and `NUI_GetValue()` to use regex instead of character looping.